EDITORIAL CHECK

 - Best route tip: do not start by chasing the busiest blossom pocket first; let the lake scale explain the route before narrowing in.

-First-time visitors often make Seokchon harder by searching for the most famous point immediately.
+First-time visitors make Seokchon harder by searching for the most famous point immediately.
 In practice, the route becomes easier once the wider lake edge is visible first, because the path rhythm and stopping logic make more sense that way.

 That matters because Seokchon Lake is not only about blossom density.
 It is also about how the open water, walking line, and city-side background stay balanced while you keep moving.

-Visitors usually get better results when they let the route open first instead of forcing the busiest section to explain the whole lake.
+Visitors get better results when they let the route open first instead of forcing the busiest section to explain the whole lake.

 Seokchon works best when visitors keep both the lake surface and the walking path in view.
 If the frame closes too tightly around blossoms or one subject, the route loses its identity and starts looking like a generic spring corner.